openspending/fiscal-data-package/specification.md

 # Quick start

-Budget Data Package is an open specification for quantitative data generated during the planning and execution of budgets.
+Fiscal Data Package is an open specification for quantitative data generated during the planning and execution of budgets.
 This includes data on both expenditures and revenues, as well as both data aggregated by meaningful categories and highly granular data recording individual transactions.

-Budget Data Package is an open specification for the *form* and *content* of budget data.
-By giving a common *form* to budget data, Budget Data Package frees data users from the artificial obstacles created by the lack of a standard structure.
-By clarifying the *content* of budget data and requiring that budgets include crucial information, Budget Data Package ensures that data releases are actually useful.
+Fiscal Data Package is an open specification for the *form* and *content* of budget data.
+By giving a common *form* to budget data, Fiscal Data Package frees data users from the artificial obstacles created by the lack of a standard structure.
+By clarifying the *content* of budget data and requiring that budgets include crucial information, Fiscal Data Package ensures that data releases are actually useful.

-## Budget data
+## Fiscal data

 A budget is a year-long process of planning, execution, and oversight of a government's expenditures and revenues.
 At multiple stages in the process, *quantitative data* is generated, data which specifies the sums of money spent or collected by the government.
 This data can represent either plans/projections or actual transactions.

-By recognizing the following distinctions between data types, Budget Data Package is expressive enough to cover the data generated at every stage:
+By recognizing the following distinctions between data types, Fiscal Data Package is expressive enough to cover the data generated at every stage:

 * Data can represent either *expenditures* or *revenues*.
 * Data can be either *aggregated* or *transactional*.
 An item of aggregated data represents a whole category of spending (e.g. spending on primary education).
 An item of transactional data represents a single transaction at some specific point in time.